CEGRcode/plotter/scripts/README.md

 ```
 ## get_metadata_from_4DNucleosome.py

-** Needs reformatting for different `schema_version` codes but uses None types for info not found**

-Retrieves the following information keyed on the BAM file accession (ENCFFXXXXXX) using the ENCODE API.
+Retrieves the following information keyed on the BAM file accession (4DNFIXXXXXXX) using the 4D Nucleosome API.
 - experiment accession (ENSRXXXXXX)
 - assay name
 - biosample accession (ENCBSXXXXXX)